Aldaviva/relay-mesh-example-javascript/Readme.md

     npm install
     node .

-The web server will compile and run, listening on port `6374`.
+The web server will run, listening on port `6374`.
 Requests will be parsed and logged.

 ## Start coding